Skip to content

 All applicants will be contacted via email following the meeting of the Albertine Translation committee.
 Laureates will be announced twice a year and presented at an annual ceremony.

-> Recipients of the first session to be announced in June the year following the applicant’s submission.
+> Grantees for the first session to be announced in June.

-> Recipients of the second session and Prizes to be announced in December within the year of submission of the application.
+> Grantees for the second session and Prizes to be announced in November.

 To whom is the Albertine Translation grant paid and what share goes to the translator?

-Is the Albertine Translation fund only available to American citizens?
+Is the Albertine Translation fund only available to U.S. citizens?

-You do not need to be an American citizen to apply; however, the publishing house of the work in translation must be American or registered in the US.
+You do not need to be a US citizen to apply; however, the publishing house of the work in translation must be based in the US or have an office registered in the U.S.

 Is there a limit on the number of applications I can submit?